thsmi/sieve/src/web/static/libs/libManageSieve/README.md

 4. Send capabilities to client

-   The SASL mechanisms are set to "SASL" "PLAIN" it is currently the only supported mechanims.
+   The SASL mechanisms are set to "SASL" "PLAIN" it is currently the only supported mechanism.
 And STARTTLS is removed.

    The implementation gets a "via Websocket" appended.